Shadnix-was-taken/OhShape-SimpleSongInfo/README.md

 Get the latest release from the [Project Releases](https://github.com/Shadnix-was-taken/OhShape-SimpleSongInfo/releases) page.

 ## Installation and usage with OBS
-This mod requires MelonLoader in order work.
+This mod requires MelonLoader 0.4.0 or newer in order work.
 You can find installation instructions and more information at:

 - [MelonLoader Wiki](https://melonwiki.xyz/)
 - [MelonLoader Github Repository](https://github.com/HerpDerpinstine/MelonLoader)